 If your DLA is overdrawn at the date of your company’s year-end, you may need to pay tax.
 If you pay back the entire director’s loan within nine months and one day of the company’s year-end, you won’t owe any tax.
 In other words, if your DLA is overdrawn at your company year end of 30th April 2022, the loan must be paid back by 1st February 2023.

 Any overdue payment of a director’s loan means your company will pay additional Corporation Tax on the amount outstanding.
-For the 2022/23 tax year, the rate is 33.75% which is the higher rate of dividend tax.
-In the 2021/22 tax year, the rate was 32.5%.
+For the 2023/24 and 2022/23 tax years, the rate is 33.75% which is the higher rate of dividend tax.

 This extra 33.75% is repayable to the company by HMRC when the loan is repaid to the company by the director.
 There may be personal tax to pay at 33.75% of the loan amount if you do not repay your director’s loan.
 This is not repaid by HMRC when the loan is repaid.